-In addition to SCI1, the H8/3887 Series has two serial communication interfaces, SCI3-1 and SCI3-2, with identical functions.
-In this manual, the generic term SCI3 is used to refer to both of these SCIs.
+The H8/3864 Series is provided with two serial communication interfaces, SCI3-1 and SCI3-2.
+These two SCIs have identical functions.
+In this manual, the generic term SCI3 is used to refer to both SCIs.

 Serial communication interface 3 (SCI3) can carry out serial data communication in either asynchronous or synchronous mode.
 It is also provided with a multiprocessor communication function that enables serial data to be transferred among processors.